bloxadmin/docs/docs/guides/remote-config.md

 ## Creating and Updating

 To update the Remote Config head to the [dashboard](https://bloxadmin.com) and select your game.
-On the sidebar select "Remote Config"
+On the sidebar select "Data" and scroll to the "Remote Config"

 At first you won't have anything configured, but to get started click "Create" at the top right.
 Enter a name for the parameter and a value.